Engee documentation

 Functions for working with rows and columns

-To display, for example, the second table of the table, you can access it with a dot by the column name or display all the rows of the second column.
+To display, for example, the second column of the table, you can access it with a dot by the column name or display all the rows of the second column.
 These two methods are shown in the cells with the code below.

 In [ ]: